MicrosoftDocs/cpp-docs/docs/standard-library/charconv-functions.md

 ### Remarks

 Functions taking a [chars_format](chars-format-enum.md) parameter determine the conversion specifier as if they were using `printf()` as follows:
 The conversion specifier is `f` if `fmt` is `chars_format::fixed`, `e` if `fmt` is `chars_format::scientific`, `a` (without leading "0x" in the result) if `fmt` is `chars_format::hex`, and `g` if `fmt` is `chars_format::general`.
-Specifying the shortest fixed notation may still result in lengthy output because it may be shortest possible representation when the value is very large or very small.
+Specifying the shortest fixed notation may still result in lengthy output because it may be the shortest possible representation when the value is very large or very small.

-The following table describes the conversion behavior given different combinations of `fmt` and `precision`parameters.
+The following table describes the conversion behavior given different combinations of `fmt` and `precision` parameters.
 The term "shortest round-trip" refers to writing the fewest number of digits necessary such that parsing that representation using the corresponding `from_chars` function will recover the value exactly.

 | `fmt` and `precision` combination | Output |
 |--|--|